btoll/benjamintoll.com/content/post/studying_for_the_lpic1_102_part_two.md

 > There are different kinds of window managers, such as [compositing], [stacking] and [tiling].

-A desktop environments have a common theme (look and feel) that is generally determined by and influenced by the widget toolkit that was used to develop it.
+A desktop environment has a common theme (look and feel) that is generally determined by and influenced by the widget toolkit that was used to develop it.
 For example, the application launcher, taskbar and window decoration will all have a similar look and feel, as they relied on a particular widget toolkit to assemble their visual interfaces.

 > [Widgets] are informative or interactive visual elements.